How Can Surgery Help Treat Lung Cancer?

 Surgery for Lung Cancer Patients

+Before you can undergo lung cancer surgery, your oncologist must conduct a series of tests and examinations to determine if you are the right candidate.
+This is a very invasive procedure, and there’s a process that must be followed before the doctor will advise on it as a treatment method for lung cancer.
 Generally, patients who develop tumors in their lungs have lung cancer.
 Once a doctor diagnoses a patient with lung cancer, their treatment options will be assessed based on several factors.
 The form of treatment a doctor chooses for a patient can involve multiple methods.
 Three primary ways of treating lung cancer include chemotherapy, radiation, and surgery.
 These treatments can sometimes be used on their own or in conjunction with each other.

 Is Surgery the Right Lung Cancer Treatment for Me?